spearwolf/eventize/README.md

 obj.connect( object, mapping )
 ```

 Bind multiple functions from an object to multiple events configured by a mapping.
-The mapping defines the event name to function name mapping with an optional priority for each event.
+Configure the _event name_ to _function name_ mapping with an optional priority for each event.

 ##### Examples